joezie/paparazzi_code_analysis/README.md

 * BFDictBuilderMain_cmd.sh: script for executing BFDictBuilderMain against a source file to build bounding function dictionary

+* BFDictBuilderPlugin_batch.sh: script for applying BFDictBuilderPlugin to the whole code base one by one to build bounding function dictionary

+* BFDictBuilderPlugin_cmd.sh: script for applying BFDictBuilderPlugin to a source file to build bounding function dictionary

 * BFDetectorMain_cmd.sh: a sample script for executing BFDetectorMain

 * BFInserterMain_cmd.sh: a sample script for executing BFInserterMain